 ROUTE ONE This circular walk of 6.8 km (4.25 miles) starts at and returns to Freshfield Station, on the Merseyrail Liverpool to Southport Northern line.
 The route from the station to Southport Road passing through the Green Lane Conservation Area is on hard surfaced footpaths and roadways, whereas the other footpaths, bridleways and byways can get very muddy after rain .
 From Freshfield Station, cross Victoria Road into Freshfield Road and then turn left into Grange Lane.
 The distinctive buildings on the right are Tower House and Tower Grange, claimed to incorporate part of a 13th century…Learn More

 The circular walk of some four km (2.5 miles) starts at the Punch Bowl Inn, with its excellent food, drink and toilet facilities at the very centre of historic Sefton village, and is generally level throughout.
 Like Maghull on the other side of the River Alt, Sefton’s name reflects its geographical location and in Old Norse means the ‘hamlet where the rushes/reeds grow’.
 Sefton was well established before registration in the Domesday Book, when it was listed as ‘Sextone’.
-The Molyneux family held the manor of Sefton from the 12th century right up to 1972, when the last Earl died.
-The moat of…Learn More
+The Molyneux family held the manor of Sefton from the 12th century right up to 1972, when the…Learn More

 Maghull is another local town that dates back to the Domesday book, where it is listed as ‘Magele’.
-The route is fairly level and at just under 6.4 km (4 miles) makes a pleasant halfday stroll and passes several sites of local history interest, including the churchyard where Maghull’s most famous former resident, Frank Hornby is buried.
+The walking route is fairly level and at just under 6.4 km (4 miles) makes a pleasant halfday stroll and passes several sites of local history interest, including the churchyard where Maghull’s most famous former resident, Frank Hornby is buried.
 From Maghull Station (OS Ref: 33840) turn right along Station Road and then turn left after 200 metres on to Rutherford Road, to gain access to the Leeds–Liverpool Canal at Drapers Bridge.
-We then turn left (south) along the towpath, heading under the railway…Learn More
+We then turn left (south) along the…Learn More

 The Sefton Coastal Path is a stimulating journey through a wonderful variety of landscapes with a rich biodiversity of wildlife and a fascinating history.
 Sandy beaches, coastal marshes, pine woodlands, heathery heathland and tidal estuaries with invigorating vistas across the Irish Sea to North Wales, Snowdonia and even the Lake District on a clear day.
 The Sefton Coastal Path can be walked throughout and parts are cycle-friendly.
 It can easily be completed over a weekend based in Southport, or it can be broken up into individual short walks as desired.
 The suggested stages are summarised…Learn More

 Starting at the old stocks and sundial in Thornton village centre (OS ref: 333696), carefully cross Lydiate Lane towards the Nags Head pub.
 After 200 metres at the Gamekeeper’s Cottage turn right onto a cobbled track between hedges, which shortly turns left to cross the edge of a field leading to Back Lane.
 Turn left and after 50 metres the ‘Brooms Cross’ is reached.
 This is another of the medieval wayside crosses on the ancient ‘corpseway’ from Hightown to Sefton Church, where traditionally bodies washed up on the coast were given a Christian burial.
-Continuing on this pleasant byway, Gates…Learn More
+Continuing…Learn More

 The Ainsdale & Birkdale Sandhills Nature Reserve includes the stunning Ainsdale Hills, Birkdale Hills, Frontals, Sands Lake, Velvet Trail and Birkdale Beach and is home to rare dunes, beach and woodland habitats.
 There are marked footpaths to follow, and so tranquil and wild is the place that you will forget within minutes that you are surrounded by one of the most urban areas in England.
 This local Nature Reserve is one of the largest areas of wild dunes left in Britain and is home to a vast diversity of rare, special and beautiful species that you might not have noticed.
 There is…Learn More